Economy of Puerto Rico: Telecommunications

 Telecommunications meet the regulations of the Federal Communications Commission (FCC) which has jurisdiction over the island, and the local Puerto Rico Telecommunications Regulatory Board (JRT in Spanish).
 Broadcasts are transmitted through radio and television stations, as well as the Internet.
 Uno Radio Group and the Spanish Broadcasting System are two of the most prominent radio operators on the island.
 Telemundo, Univision, and WAPA America transmit television from the island through WKAQ-TV, WLII-TV, and WAPA-TV respectively.

-Several communications service providers offer triple play (Internet + television + telephony) on the island with Claro Puerto Rico, Choice Cable TV, and Liberty Media being the most prominent.
+Several communications service providers offer triple play (Internet + television + telephony) on the island with Claro Puerto Rico, and Liberty Media being the most prominent.
 Most downtime is caused by power failures in the electric grid rather than in telecommunications networks with outages being rare and fixed within hours.
-High speed internet access and mobile telephony is ubiquitous with providers such as AT&T, Open Mobile, Sprint, and T-Mobile being the most prominent.
-Chains like Burger King, Church's Chicken, McDonald's, and Starbucks provide free WiFi at their numerous locals.
+High speed internet access and mobile telephony is ubiquitous with providers such as Liberty, and T-Mobile being the most prominent.
+Chains like Burger King, Church's Chicken, McDonald's, and Starbucks provide free Wi-Fi at their numerous establishments.

 Submarine communications cables landing in Puerto Rico include ARCOS-1, Americas II, and ANTILLAS I.